Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Treating teens with OCD

-As with adults, teen obsessive compulsive disorder is best treated with a form of therapy called exposure and response prevention (ERP) therapy.
 ERP works by gradually exposing adolescents to potential triggers in a controlled environment, where they’ll learn how to experience obsessive thoughts without engaging in compulsions or receiving reassurance from family.
 That includes being taught how to sit with any doubts that arise.

-ERP therapists often include family members in the therapeutic process, since many teens live with and interact regularly with family.
+ERP therapists often include family members in the therapeutic process, since many teens live with and interact regularly with their families.
 “Families can, without even knowing it, get involved in the OCD compulsions,” Dr. McGrath says.
 “So, not only are you treating the person with OCD, you really are treating the family.”

 Encouraging effective treatment